Winnie-the-Pooh: Cultural legacy

 In the "sport" of Poohsticks, competitors drop sticks into a stream from a bridge and then wait to see whose stick will cross the finish line first.
 Competitors hold their sticks at arms length at the same height, then drop their sticks into the water at the same time.
 Though it began as a game played by Pooh and his friends in the book The House at Pooh Corner and later in the films, it has crossed over into the real world: a World Championship Poohsticks race takes place in Oxfordshire each year.
-Ashdown Forest in south east England, where the Pooh stories are set, is a popular tourist attraction, and includes the wooden Pooh Bridge where Pooh and Piglet invented Poohsticks.
+Ashdown Forest in south-east England, where the Pooh stories are set, is a popular tourist attraction, and includes the wooden Pooh Bridge where Pooh and Piglet invented Poohsticks.
 The Oxford University Winnie the Pooh Society was founded by undergraduates in 1982.

 From December 2017 to April 2018, the Victoria and Albert Museum in London hosted the exhibition Winnie-the-Pooh: Exploring a Classic.
-On exhibit were A. A. Milne's manuscript of Winnie-the-Pooh and The House at Pooh Corner (on loan from the Wren Library at Trinity College, Cambridge, Milne's alma mater to whom he had bequeathed the works), and teddy bears that had not been on display for some 40 years because they were so fragile.
+On exhibit were A. A. Milne's manuscript of Winnie-the-Pooh and The House at Pooh Corner (on loan from the Wren Library at Trinity College, Cambridge, Milne's alma mater to which he had bequeathed the works), and teddy bears that had not been on display for 40 years because they were so fragile.
+The exhibit was then displayed in museums in the US, Japan, South Korea and Canada.

 In 2018, E. H. Shepard's original 1926 illustrated map of the Hundred Acre Wood, which features in the opening pages of Milne's books and also appears in the opening animation in the first Disney adaptation in 1966, sold for £430,000 ($600,000) at Sotheby's in London, setting a world record for book illustrations.

 The Japanese figure skater and two-time Olympic champion Yuzuru Hanyu regards Pooh as his lucky charm.
 He is usually seen with a stuffed Winnie-the-Pooh during his figure skating competitions.
 Because of this, Hanyu's fans will throw stuffed Winnie-the-Poohs onto the ice after his performance.
 After one of Hanyu's performances at the 2018 Winter Olympics in Pyeongchang, one spectator remarked that "the ice turned yellow" because of all the Poohs thrown onto the ice.